Updated: 12/14/2023 | Bogotá Travel Guide

 It’s truly massive and contains over 20,000 pieces of Colombian history that are on display in over 17 permanent galleries which used to be cells.

-Browse the artwork, furniture, and their Afro-Caribbean collections, and be sure to check which traveling exhibits are there when you visit.
+Browse the artwork, furniture, and Afro-Caribbean collections, and be sure to check which traveling exhibits are there when you visit.

 The museum hosts lots of special exhibits, seminars, and musical performances which are quite popular.